 Again, let’s keep this very simple.
 You don’t need to try any fad diets, like ketogenic or intermittent fasting, high or low carbs, so on and so forth.

 - Protein – healthy protein sources would be wild-caught salmon being the best, small amounts of grass-fed bison, pasture-raised whole eggs, and maybe chicken.
 Vegetarian protein is great.
 Stay away from dairy.

 - Fat – most people eat too many of the wrong fats and not enough of the good ones.
 Eat more omega fats from fish, extra virgin olive oil, macadamia nut oil, Udo’s Oil, avocados, and small amounts of MCT oil and nuts such as walnuts.
 NO peanuts or cashews.
-Stay away from all other so-called healthy fats – such as soybean, corn, sunflower, cottonseed – all of which are found in packaged foods.
+Stay away from all other so-called healthy fats – such as soybean, corn, sunflower, and cottonseed – all of which are found in packaged foods.

 - Carbs – yes, please eat carbs.
 I’m so tired of people being carb-phobic.
-Eat natural carbs like vegetables, fruits, legumes, and small amounts of white rice and healthy bread like Ezekiel and sprouted breads.
+Eat natural carbs like vegetables, fruits, legumes, and small amounts of white rice and healthy bread like Ezekiel and sprouted bread.
 Just stay away from all other packaged carbs.

-Yes, this is limited, but it’s very simple and do your best to follow this most of the time.
+Yes, this is limited, but it’s very simple, and do your best to follow this most of the time.
 Here’s a link to food that is good for you.